 The aerospace industry is a high technology field with applications in research, development, manufacturing and operation of aircraft and spacecraft.
-Aerospace engineering companies manufacture aircraft, propulsion units, space vehicles, satellites, and related parts and components.
-Aerospace companies are often hired by the United States Department of Defense and the National Aeronautics and Space Administration (NASA) to develop, upgrade or fix aging technology and equipment as needed in the United States.
+Some aerospace companies manufacture aircraft, propulsion units, space vehicles, satellites, and related parts and components for the United States Department of Defense and the National Aeronautics and Space Administration (NASA) under the terms of government contracts.
+These companies may also be paid by the government to develop, upgrade or fix aging technology and equipment as needed.

 Baum Hedlund Settles Boeing Aerospace Whistleblower Case for $18 Million

 The Boeing Company has agreed to pay $18 million to settle whistleblower allegations claiming the world’s largest aerospace company improperly charged the government for aircraft maintenance.
 Whistleblower James Thomas Webb, Jr., represented by Baum, Hedlund, Aristei & Goldman whistleblower attorneys Mark H. Schlein and Diane Marger Moore, will receive a reward of over $3 million for exposing the alleged aerospace fraud.